-Therefore, to split the difference, we will base most voting in the system on majority rule by Active Participants, where GC only count towards votes if they are in an account that within the prior year has positively indicated an interest in participating.
+Therefore, to split the difference, we will base most voting in the system on majority rule by Active Participants, where GC only counts towards votes if they are in an account that within the prior year has positively indicated an interest in participating.
 Locked bills do not count / cannot vote.
 To indicate interest in being counted in voting, send yourself and the initial set of nonprofits a memo saying "Active Voter" (along with 1 Stroop).

-(This initial starting rule of following the majority of Active Participants can itself be changed/modified/abandoned following a vote that tallies a true 50% of all face value GC - as can the rules described above around how to add new nonprofits.)
+(This initial starting rule of following the majority of Active Participants can itself be changed/modified/abandoned following a vote that tallies a true 50% of all face value GC..)